cottsak/pornfree/README.md

 # Content Filtering / Parental Controls can help

 One of the easiest things you can do is to impose on yourself content filtering by using commonly available parental control services.
 The trick is to add this barrier to all devices you might access the internet from.
 When we're at home, we connect to the internet through our home wifi or our phone's internet connection/plan.
-If you're serious about putting a barrier using content filtering you'll try to filter *both* sources of internet access.
+If you're serious about adding a barrier using content filtering you'll try to filter *both* sources of internet access.
 Here are some ways you can filter your internet connections.

 ## Your home internet connection

 [OpenDNS](https://www.opendns.com) provide a free parental filtering service called *FamilyShield* which includes the filtering of porn.
 The filter works because you set it up on your home modem/router.
-The assumption is that all of your home devices access the internet via the modem/router so it's a reliable gateway for filtering content.
+The assumption is that all of your home devices access the internet via the modem/router so it's a reliable single gateway for filtering content.

 The other great thing OpenDNS do is take you step-by-step configuring your router.
 They have instructions for nearly every model so you really don't have an excuse not to try and get this set up.
 Head on over to https://www.opendns.com/setupguide/?url=familyshield and follow the instructions.